 BCIN vs. Architect vs. Engineer

 Architects and professional engineers can also prepare building permit drawings in Ontario.
 For most residential projects (Part 9 buildings under 600 m² and 3 storeys), a BCIN designer is the most cost-effective option.
-Larger projects may require an architect or engineer by law.
+Larger or more complex Part 3 buildings may require a licensed architect or engineer by law, and structural elements often need a P.Eng regardless of who prepares the architectural set.

 Ready to get started?